 The effects of this underdevelopment on juvenile behavior can be profound.
 As a result of these deficits, juveniles do not read emotions in others as well as adults.
 The juvenile’s brain uses more of the emotion areas and less of the frontal lobe for executive functioning.
 The assumptions behind many of the policies adopted in the 1990s that involve harsh penalties for juvenile sex offenders are being increasingly called into question as the research on this population reveals a far different reality.
 We now know that juveniles who engage in sexual misconduct are very different from adult offenders due to the impact of juvenile brain development and impulsivity in sexual offending by juveniles.
 These behaviors resolve as juveniles mature, leading to very low re-offense rates for juvenile sex offenders.
 We also know now that treatment interventions are effective in further reducing juvenile sex offender re-offense rates.

-At the Meryhew Law Group our attorneys are leaders in advocating for juveniles accused of sex offenses.
+At the Meryhew Law Group our attorney is leaders in advocating for juveniles accused of sex offenses.
 Brad Meryhew has spoken on this topic at local and National conferences and has published on this topic.
 Representing Juveniles Charged with Sex Offenses; Leading Lawyers on Examining Recent Trends in Juvenile Law and Building a Successful Defense, available at (Amazon.com).

 While there is a widespread belief among the public that juvenile sex offending is at an epidemic and all-time high, the fact is that rates of juvenile sex offending overall have been generally stable in recent years.
 However, there was a time when this was a growing problem.
 From the late 1980s through the mid 1990s, there was a significant increase in juveniles committing violent offenses, including sexual violence.
 As a result, the sanctions for juveniles who commit sex crimes were intensified along with reforms in adult sex offender management, including longer sentences, sex offender registration, and community notification statutes.
 At the time those policies were adopted, policy makers were making assumptions about high re-offense rates and poor treatment results by juveniles that have not proven true over time, yet those harsh and often counterproductive sentencing schemes remain in place.
 The challenge for the defense attorney in this environment is to advocate for a result for their client based in research and the proven effectiveness of treatment, rather than the harsh sanctions and misguided assumptions of policymakers from a different era.

-If your child or a child you care about has been accused of sexual misconduct, our attorneys have the experience and the expertise to advocate for that child effectively and persuasively.
-Contact the attorneys at the Meryhew Law Group today for a free initial consultation.
+If your child or a child you care about has been accused of sexual misconduct, our attorney has the experience and the expertise to advocate for that child effectively and persuasively.
+Contact the attorney at the Meryhew Law Group today for a free initial consultation.